 The manufacturing process we use to produce D-PLEX ${100}$ has not been validated for commercial use.
-Although we have increased the scale of our manufacturing process in order to produce sufficient quantities of D-PLEX ${100}$ for our ongoing and planned clinical trials and at least the first 30 months following a commercial launch, if D-PLEX ${100}$ is approved, in the future we will need to increase the scale of our manufacturing process either at our facility or at third-party manufacturers, or both.
+Although we have increased the scale of our manufacturing process in order to produce sufficient quantities of D-PLEX ${100}$ for our ongoing and planned clinical trials and at least the first 48 months following a commercial launch, if D-PLEX ${100}$ is approved, in the future we will need to increase the scale of our manufacturing process either at our facility or at third-party manufacturers, or both.
 We may not be successful in producing sufficient quantities of D-PLEX ${100}$ , due to several factors, including equipment malfunctions, facility contamination, technical process challenges, raw material shortages or contamination, natural disasters, disruption in utility services, human error or disruptions in the operations of our suppliers.
 Problems with the manufacturing process, even minor deviations from the normal process, could result in product defects or manufacturing failures that result in lot failures, product recalls, product liability claims or insufficient inventory.
 We may encounter problems achieving adequate quantities and quality of clinical- and commercial-grade materials that meet FDA, EMA or other applicable standards or specifications with consistent and acceptable production yields and costs.

 Slight deviations in the manufacturing process, including those affecting quality attributes and stability, may result in unacceptable changes in the product that could result in lot failures or product recalls.
 There is no assurance we will not experience such failures at our own manufacturing facility or that of a third party in the future.
-Lot failures or product recalls could cause us to delay product launches or clinical trials, which could be costly to us and otherwise harm our business, financial condition, results of operations and prospects.
+Lot failures or product recalls could cause delays in product supply or clinical trials, which could be costly to us and otherwise harm our business, financial condition, results of operations and prospects.

-We also may encounter problems hiring and retaining the experienced specialist scientific, quality control and manufacturing personnel needed to operate our manufacturing process, which could result in delays in our production or difficulties in maintaining compliance with applicable regulatory requirements.
+We also may encounter problems hiring and retaining the experienced specialist scientific, quality assurance, quality control and manufacturing personnel needed to operate our manufacturing process, which could result in delays in our production or difficulties in maintaining compliance with applicable regulatory requirements.

 Any problems in our manufacturing process or facilities could make us a less attractive collaborator for potential partners, including biopharmaceutical companies, which could limit our access to additional attractive development programs.
-Problems in our manufacturing process or facilities also could restrict our ability to meet market demand for D-PLEX100 or future product candidates.